 Eyes wide, my boy was amazed.
 We stood stock-still and watched.
 We let the breeze blow, saw the leaves fall, and reflected.
 Standing on the street, we could see a glimpse, though tiny, of how God was present around us.
 With my child’s hand in mine, I could see a bit of how creative God really is.
 Because none of it had to be.
 No part of the wonder of nature really had to be so “wonder-full.”
 It is a gift we often miss, we choose to leave unwrapped, as we rush from place to place.
 Our busyness and distraction cause us to hurry through this time of divine beauty.

 We walked on in silence.
 When we came back to our own home, my son walked up the drive.
 He smiled calmly, climbed the front steps and opened the door.

 I stood back and watched.
 Quietly, I prayed, “Lord, help him remember.
 Help him see.
 Help him to know that you are near.
-Today.
-And in the future when he needs you in ways we cannot guess.
-Help him to see you in the world, to see your hand in nature, to know that you shower us with love the way creation showers us with leaves.
+Today and in the future when he needs you in ways I cannot guess, help him to see you in the world, to see your hand in nature, to know that you shower us with love the way creation showers us with leaves.
 Help him know you.
-Help us both.
+Help us both to seize these precious moments to appreciate your unfailing love for us.
 In Jesus’ name, Amen.”

 It was an ordinary fall day, a walk shared, but during those precious minutes we had a sacred conversation.
 Mother and son.
 Children of the King.
 Words of eternal importance.